 Prize-winner of the Kazakh Union of Journalists, 1995

-Participant of 34th Annual U.S. International Film and Video Festival in Chicago, 2001
+Participant of the 34th Annual U.S. International Film and Video Festival in Chicago, 2001